 IMPLEMENTATION AND MANAGEMENT

 For the last 10 years, John has been working with irrigator Eduardo Lopez who now uses the data from the Hortau Network to make day-to-day irrigation decisions.
-Each week John and Eduardo meet to determine best management practices and layout irrigation plans.
-WIN allows for better gauging and monitoring tools while teaching the grower to interpret the data results mapped out in the system andmake irrigation decisions based on real-time activity.
-With the Hortau Network growers can better reduce water inefficiencies by adjusting irrigation levels to the specific needs of the plant and also fertilize the plant at the root zone which reduces fertilizer runoff inefficiencies that contaminate ground water.
+Each week, John and Eduardo meet to determine best management practices and lay out irrigation plans.
+WIN allows for better gauging and monitoring tools while teaching the grower to interpret the data results mapped out in the system and make irrigation decisions based on real-time activity.
+With the Hortau Network, growers can better reduce water inefficiencies by adjusting irrigation levels to the specific needs of the plant.
+In addition, growers can fertilize the plant at the root zone which reduces fertilizer runoff inefficiencies that contaminate ground water.

 John feels that for more growers to invest in the WIN program, additional education and outreach is needed to teach people about the importance of the program benefits.
 “A broader variety of crops and growers need to be involved in the network and we need to continue the dialogue to publicize the availability and usefulness of this program,” he said.
 John runs a successful year-round operation where he and his skilled staff harvest berries on the ranch seven months of the year.
 By providing an equitable hourly wage, piece rate, and pleasant work environment, many of John’s seasonal employees return year-after-year already trained to pick and pack the berries in accordance with Driscoll’s quality standards.